Release Process

 - Head over to the

-for future changes.
-Open and merge the PR for these changelog updates. - Then, draft a new GitHub Release with a list of changes contained in the new version from the CHANGELOG.
+- Then, draft a new GitHub Release with a list of changes contained in the new version from the CHANGELOG.

 - When the draft release is ready, publish it from the GitHub web UI.
 You can either have GitHub create a new tag for you from the GitHub Release page or push the tag yourself beforehand.
 Be aware, clicking Publish will trigger GitHub to push a new tag (as specified in the new Release entry, if not created by you already) which will instruct the CI to build and push a new stable release to NuGet.org.